ncr5012/demo/README.md

 This repository is to serve as a demonstration of Nick Rackley's full-stack robotics development experience.
 Files include C++ firmware for cameras, ultrasonic sensors, motor controllers, speakers and Python computer vision software that detects faces, analyzes their emotions if a face is detected, and creates popup windows to debug the overall system.

+The hardware platform (mechanical and physical) was designed by Nick Rackley, including a LiPo battery with buck converters to feed a raspberry pi and two motor controller boards/four brushless dc motors connected to mecanum wheels to provide maximum degrees of freedom in movement.

 NOTE: Select files deemed core IP are omitted (the core deep reinforcement learning loop and heavily modified FogROS2 cloud deployment software).
 A demo could be performed on request.

 All relevant source code is in the "jaybot" folder.
 The /jaybot/src folder has the c++ firmware and /jaybot/scripts has the python reinforcment learning / facial detection software.

-All development was conducted by Nick Rackley, aided by chatGPT-4.
+All development was conducted by Nick Rackley.

 # Demo videos: